 Not only does the terminology have to be correct but it also must be consistent.
-Tools such as Trados™ ensure consistency throughout large documents or a series of documents produced and translated at different times.
+CAT tools may be used to ensure consistency throughout large documents or a series of documents produced and translated at different times.

-Trados™ will also recognise repeated text between documents and saves the client money by avoiding the need to re-translate repetitions each time they occur in documents.
+They will also recognise repeated text between documents, saving the clients money by avoiding the need to re-translate repetitions each time they occur in documents.

 The proofreader’s remit is to work closely with the original translator and check the final, translated document against the original material to ensure:

 - Accuracy is 100% verified against the original document

 - There are no grammatical or spelling errors

 The original translator will amend the text accordingly and speak with the proof reader and project manager.
 The translator will also confirm, in writing, that their own checks have been carried out against a 32 point checklist, including grammar, style and consistency.

 The project manager will now perform final checks against a checklist including, but not limited to, language issues, numbers, missing text, names, spellings and consistency.
 The project manager will also be your point of contact throughout the job and is there to monitor deadlines and budgets on behalf of the client.